abdrahmansoltan/Learning-Notes/Frontend/TypeScript/2-TS-Types.md

   (person: string = 'John') => {};
   ```

-### function type
+### Function type

+It's a type that describes a function signature (paramaters and return type) and can be used to define a function type and use it in multiple places

-- it's when you want a variable to be a function with specific conditions
+- it's when you want a variable to be a function with specific conditions or restrictions

   ```ts
   function add(n1: number, n2: number): number {